Kirk3gaard/parse_np_sequencing_runs/README.md

 # parse_np_sequencing_runs

 Nanopore data when saved by minknow comes with a number of folders and files.
 However, for documentation, storage and upload it would be convenient to have a slightly different structure.
 For our purpose we have decided that the data should go in a folder with a unique `<runID>`.
-This `<runID>` consists of `<yyyymmdd>_np_<FLOWcellID>` to make it easy to spot the data
+This `<runID>` consists of `<yyyymmdd>_np_<FLOWcellID>` to make it easy to spot the data that was generated using nanopore technology.

 ## desired data structure:
 Keeping only the pass reads.